opencelium/opencelium/docs/gettinginvolved/installation.rst

 	root@shell> yarn start

-After that, your browser should automatically open a new tab with url: `http://localhost:3000/ <http://localhost:3000/>`_
+After that, your browser should automatically open in a new tab with url: `http://localhost:3000/ <http://localhost:3000/>`_

 7. Install JDK and JRE.
 8. Unpack the Gradle into c:\\Gradle